FortiGate

 Active: 932748 kB ---> Active mem is above 900 MB.
 Almost half of the memory.

-• Check the 'diag sys top-mem', calculate the memory utilization of the top utilized resource, and verify the crash logs.
+• Check the 'diagnose system top-mem', calculate the memory utilization of the top utilized resource, and verify the crash logs.

 The well-known processes for memory leaks are WAD, IPS, fgtlogd, and others.
 In case of memory leak issues, always refer to the release notes of the known issues of the firmware.

-Refer to the below article to collect logs in case of WAD, IPS, and other processes consuming the memory.
-Based on the logs it can be identified If there is a leak or any network condition is triggering high memory usage.
+Refer to the article below to collect logs in case of WAD, IPS, and other processes consuming the memory.
+Based on the logs, it can be identified if there is a leak or if any network condition is triggering high memory usage.

 WAD